 MPhil, PhD, DHSC and EdD degrees are all available for part-time study.
 MPhil and PhD students are normally required to be resident in the UK, whereas the DHSC and EdD programme is available to students living anywhere in the world.

-If you study for a PhD you will normally need to find your own research facilities for part-time study, but will be encouraged to come on to campus for meetings, seminars and events in your research area, to make sure you can get the full benefit of integrating into the research environment.
-If you study for a Professional Doctorate, you will need to come on to the campus for residential weekends.
+If you study for a PhD, you will be encouraged to come to campus for meetings, seminars and events in your research area, to make sure you can get the full benefit of integrating into the research environment.
+If you study for a Professional Doctorate, you will need to come to campus for residential weekends.

 Can I work while I study?

 There is no limit to the number of hours part-time students can work.
 Part-time students are expected to commit to spending a minimum of 18.5 hours a week on study.